abogdanova/SwarmGE/README.txt

 Along with the fitness function, grammars are one of the most problem-specific components of the PonyGE2 algorithm.
 The performance of PonyGE2 can be vastly affected by the quality of the grammar used.

+All grammars are stored in the src/grammars folder.
+Grammars can be set with the flag:

+"--bnf_grammar [FILE_NAME.bnf]"

+Note that the full file extension (e.g. ".bnf") must be specified.

 A note on unit productions